Swinburne Human Research - Some FAQs, issues and help notes

 13. Do I need to obtain Swinburne ethics clearance if I am an adjunct/affiliate/visitor?

 The short simple answer would be yes in that any research conducted under Swinburne auspices must meet applicable standards and guidelines.
-As regards human research, the requirements of the National Statement on Ethical Conduct in Human Research (2007 and updates) must be met at a minimum; to some extent other guidelines can be used provided these are consistent with the National Statement and a Swinburne ethical review body (SUHREC or delegate) can review the proposal and recommend approval.
+As regards human research, the requirements of the National Statement on Ethical Conduct in Human Research (2007) - updated 2018 must be met at a minimum; to some extent other guidelines can be used provided these are consistent with the National Statement and a Swinburne ethical review body (SUHREC or delegate) can review the proposal and recommend approval.